-We are able to offer you advice on compliance issues under the sponsorship licence that you currently hold (Tier 2, Tier 4 or Tier 5).
-This service is to ensure that you will maintain your licence rating and that your personnel are kept up to date on rule changes which may affect your business.
+Additionally, we are able to offer you advice on compliance issues under the sponsorship licence that you currently hold (Tier 2, Tier 4 or Tier 5).
+Furthermore, this service is to ensure that you will maintain your licence rating and that your personnel are kept up to date on rule changes which may affect your business.

 The company has to retain certain migrant documentation to ensure full compliance with the sponsorship requirements.

 - Attending as legal representatives on official Home Office audits/compliance visits

 - Record keeping and monitoring duties

 - Conducting immigration mock audits t oases your practises and systems against sponsorship licence requirements and advising you with recommendations for improvements, changes or additions.